krayfaus/Spiderweb/EmailResponse.md

 ### __Selecting IP Regions__

-Zyte SPM allows for country-level region restriction using the 'X-Crawlera-Region' header with a country code in ISO format (https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2).
+Zyte SPM allows for country-level region restriction using the 'X-Crawlera-Region' header with a country code in [ISO format](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2).
 You can use either upper or lower case (e.g., 'X-Crawlera-Region: FR' or 'X-Crawlera-Region: fr' for France).

 If you have any further questions or need additional assistance, feel free to message, we are here to help.